cookiecutter/cookiecutter/README.rst

 * `cookiecutter-pyvanguard`_: A template for cutting edge Python development. `Invoke`_, pytest, bumpversion, and Python 2/3 compatability.
 * `Python-iOS-template`_: A template to create a Python project that will run on iOS devices.
 * `Python-Android-template`_: A template to create a Python project that will run on Android devices.
-* `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
 * `cookiecutter-tryton`_: A template for creating tryton modules.
 * `cookiecutter-pytest-plugin`_: Minimal Cookiecutter template for authoring `pytest`_ plugins that help you to write better programs.
 * `cookiecutter-tapioca`_: A Template for building `tapioca-wrapper`_ based web API wrappers (clients).